jeremyf/take-on-development/chapters/acceptance_testing.md

 Get a sense of the audience for the tests, because you will want to craft your examples to reflect their needs.

 ### Fitnesse

+As of this writing, I have yet to make use of [Fitnesse](http://www.fitnesse.org/).

+It looks to be useful in growing both documentatino and public facing assertions that things are working.

 [^why_rspec]: I contribute to ProjectHydra, and prior to my participation, it was agreed that ProjectHydra would use RSpec.
 It can be very powerful for writing expressive tests, with a focus on "natural" language.
 But in its accomodation for natural language, RSpec provides many different ways of saying the same thing.
 In other words, it can be very confusing to get started.